 If our years of providing vein disease treatment in Texas have taught us nothing else, it’s that most people don’t understand the impact that vein disease can have on their overall health.
 Even patients whose legs are covered with varicose veins or spider veins don’t consider their condition a real disease; they think of it more of an inconvenience, a cosmetic problem that comes with age, but one that they can “live with” by just wearing long pants and dark stockings to hide the swollen veins.

 The odd thing is, many of these patients persist in believing this even while complaining about numerous complications that have been caused by their varicose veins.
-They complain of chronically swollen legs and ankles, that their legs feel weak and tired all the time, and that the swelling often causes so much pain that all they can’t walk, only sit around moaning “My legs hurt!”
+They complain of chronically swollen legs and ankles, that their legs feel weak and tired all the time, and that the swelling often causes so much pain that all they can’t walk.
 But for some reason many of these patients haven’t put two and two together and realized that the disease that caused their varicose veins is causing these other symptoms as well.

 The most common cause of varicose veins is a vein disease called chronic venous insufficiency, or CVI.
 A vein specialist Flower Mound says it occurs when the tiny, one-way valves that control the flow of blood through your veins become damaged or diseased, and as a result become “leaky.”
 Instead of closing properly after the blood flows through, they remain open, allowing deoxygenated blood to flow back into the veins and pool there.
 This is what causes varicose veins to become enlarged and discolored.